Last updated:

 If you do have mediation, and you're still not happy, you have the right to appeal.

-Find out what to do if you disagree with a decision about an EHC plan including how to appeal on GOV.UK.
+Find out how to appeal on GOV.UK.

 Get more information and advice